Does every closed set of prime ideals of a noetherian (commutative) ring contain a finite dense subset?

 EDIT 1.
 Here is the motivation.
 In books like Mumford’s red book or Eisenbud-Harris, the authors describe the topology of the spectrum of some interesting noetherian rings by describing only the closures of points.
 Zev’s answer shows that they are right after all: this tells the whole story, because any closed set is a finite union of such closures.

-EDIT 2.
-For the sake of completeness here is a proof of the fact that a noetherian ring $A$ contains only finitely many minimal prime ideals.
-Let $R$ be the set of those ideals $\mathfrak a$ of $A$ which are equal to their radical $r(\mathfrak a)$.
+Let $A$ be our noetherian ring, and let $R$ be the set of those ideals $\mathfrak a$ of $A$ which are equal to their radical $r(\mathfrak a)$.
 We'll use the following facts:

-(a) $r(\mathfrak a\mathfrak b)=r(\mathfrak a\cap\mathfrak b=r(\mathfrak a)\cap r(\mathfrak b)$; in particular $\mathfrak a,\mathfrak b\in R\Rightarrow$ $\mathfrak a\cap\mathfrak b\in R$,
+(a) $r(\mathfrak a\mathfrak b)=r(\mathfrak a\cap\mathfrak b)=r(\mathfrak a)\cap r(\mathfrak b)$ for all ideals $\mathfrak a,\mathfrak b$; in particular $\mathfrak a,\mathfrak b\in R\Rightarrow$ $\mathfrak a\cap\mathfrak b\in R$,

 (b) if $\mathfrak p\in R$ and if the conditions $\mathfrak a,\mathfrak b\in R$ and $\mathfrak p=\mathfrak a\cap\mathfrak b$ imply $\mathfrak p=\mathfrak a$ or $\mathfrak p=\mathfrak b$, then $\mathfrak p$ is prime.

 Claim (a) is clear.
-Let $\mathfrak p$ satisfy the assumptions of (b) and suppose that $\mathfrak p$ is not prime.
+We prove (b).
+Let $\mathfrak p$ satisfy the assumptions of (b) and suppose by contradiction that $\mathfrak p$ is not prime.
 By (a) there are ideals $\mathfrak c,\mathfrak d$ such that $\mathfrak p\supset\mathfrak c\cap\mathfrak d$, $\mathfrak p\not\supset\mathfrak c$, $\mathfrak p\not\supset\mathfrak d$.
-Then $\mathfrak p$ contains neither $\mathfrak a:=r(\mathfrak c+\mathfrak p)$ nor $\mathfrak b:=r(\mathfrak d+\mathfrak p)$.
-To get a contradiction it suffices to prove $\mathfrak p=\mathfrak a\cap\mathfrak b$.
-The inclusion $\mathfrak p\subset\mathfrak a\cap\mathfrak b$ is obvious, and the reverse inclusion follows from (a).